State Fact Sheets

 Frequently Asked Questions

-PrePass Safety Alliance is authorized and obligated to report carrier data to a state or federal enforcement agency when a vehicle/driver is the subject of a criminal investigation, when there is sufficient probable cause to believe a vehicle/driver is carrying drugs or other contraband, when a vehicle/driver is involved in a hit-and-run and other such instances.
-The Alliance’s Data Committee and Board of Directors continually review data privacy laws and rulings to ensure that its actions protect individual privacy while supporting critical enforcement actions.
+In alignment with our primary mission of highway safety, PrePass Safety Alliance is authorized and obligated to report carrier data to a state or federal enforcement agency when a vehicle/driver is the subject of a criminal investigation, there is sufficient probable cause to believe a vehicle/driver is carrying drugs or other contraband, there is a national security issue or there is an actual or impending situation that may cause injury, loss of life of destruction of property.